stepanataccolade/docsv2/sources/ci_languages.md

 * * *

-## C
+## C/C++

 ### Standard build image(s)
-By default, we will run your C build using our standard ubuntu 14.04 C image u14cpp.
+By default, we will run your C/C++ build using our standard ubuntu 14.04 C++ image u14cpp.
 This image has gcc and clang C compilers.

 The Dockerfile for u14cpp is [here](https://github.com/dry-dock/u14cpp) while the image on Docker Hub can be found [here](https://hub.docker.com/r/drydock/u14cpp/).

-We have the following standard C images:
+We have the following standard C/C++ images:

 * u12cpp
     * compilers: